 Additional courses so that total degree equals 60 credits.
-Plan to see an academic advisor to discuss requirements for your selected program of study.
+Plan to visit an academic advisor to obtain a guide sheet and/ or to discuss requirements for your selected program of study.
+Students are encouraged to choose courses that transfer as equivalent credit to four-year colleges and universities.
+Students are responsible to see that courses taken meet the requirements for their chosen program of study.

 Courses identified as remedial or developmental cannot be used as credits toward degrees or certificates.
-These courses currently include: CIS 090, 095; ENG 080, 085, 090, 101, 102, 109, 110; MAT 010, 020, 031, 033, 035; MTH 090, 095, 098, 100, and 110; and, MTT 009
+These courses currently include: CIS 090, 095; ENG 080, 085, 090, 091, 101, 102, 109, 110; MAT 010, 020, 031, 033, 035; MTH 090, 095, 098, 100, and 110; and, MTT 009.
+MTH 120 is also excluded from fulfilling the Associate in Science degree requirements.

-Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JCC's workforce training programs (prefixes JTI, PDI).
+Additional courses excluded from credits toward degrees and certificates are continuing education courses (prefix CCE, CED, CEU, CFO, CJT, CSS, ESL, LTL) and courses offered through JC's workforce training programs (prefixes JTI, PDI).